erikeldridge/app-quality-cookbook/testability/srp.md

 The single responsibility principle (SRP) is a powerful tool for keeping code clean and easy to understand.

 ## Goals

 Gain experience refactoring code to express SRP

+## Prerequisites

+* Spaghetti code

 ## Steps

-- Exercise: refactor the fn as follows:
+### Refactor

--- extract the identifer type resolution
+* extract the identifer type resolution
--- extract the identifer lookup into separate fn
+* extract the identifer lookup into separate fn
--- extract the user lookup into a separate fn
+* extract the user lookup into a separate fn

-## Verify

-- Exercise: write unit tests for each fn
+* write unit tests for each fn
-- Exercise: run unit and integration tests
+* run unit and integration tests

 ## Reflect

-- Writer: was it difficult or easy to modify this fn?
+* Was it easy to name these functions?
-- Writer: was it difficult or easy to write a test for this fn?
+* Was it easy to test these functions?
-- Reviewer: was it more easy or difficult to review these changes?
+* Was it easy to review these functions?
-- Reviewer: are the comments still accurate?
-- Accomplishment: experience with SRP
+* Was it easy to modify these functions?